Leonard Albert Wiseman

-Leonard Albert Wiseman OBE BSc ARI.C CText FTI (4 November 1915 – 20 January 2009) was an organic chemist, scientific intelligence analyst and scientific administrator.
+Leonard Albert Wiseman OBE (4 November 1915 – 20 January 2009) was an organic chemist, scientific intelligence analyst and scientific administrator.
 Following his early work as a research chemist and in intelligence, he became, successively Deputy Director of the Atomic Weapons Research Establishment, Director of the British Rayon Research Association, succeeding John Wilson, Deputy Director of the Cotton, Silk and Man-made Fibres Research Association when the BRRA merged with the British Cotton Industry Research Association (the Shirley Institute), becoming Director in 1969 until retiring in 1980.
 He also served for some years as Chairman of Council of the Textile Institute.

 Early life

 Wiseman was born in North London, and enjoyed cross-country running and other sports as a child.
 He won a scholarship from the Stationers' Company's School to study chemistry at University College, London.
 He graduated with first class honours in 1936.
 He married Winifred and had a son.
 (He lived to see four grandchildren and four great-grandchildren.)